-I he she
+Underline the personal pronoun in each of these sentences.
+Pronouns:

 I am at school.
-We are children. it we you the у
+We are children. it we you they

 She is a girl.
 You are my best friend.

 He is a boy.
 They are playing soccer.

 It is a daffodil.
 We are eating our lunch.